-The tangential force, exclusive of motor rubber covered drive roller effects, required at the external driving surface of the belt capstan to maintain a constant operating speed shall be at least 1 ozf (0.28 N) but not more than 4.5 ozf (1.25 N).

-The external radial load applied to the belt capstan when making this measurement shall be 14.5 ± 1.5 ozf (4.05 ± 0.42 N).
+The tangential force, exclusive of the power loss of the rubber covered drive roller in the motor, required at the external driving surface of the belt capstan to maintain a constant operating speed shall be at least 1.0 ozf (0.28 N) but not more than 4.5 ozf (1.25 N).
+The external radial load applied to the belt capstan when making this measurement shall be $14.5 \pm 1.5$ ozf ( $4.02 \pm 0.42$ N).
 The measurement shall be taken when the cartridge is driven at constant speed and a low friction contact surface (coefficient of friction < 0.1) located where the head would be when the tape cartridge is inserted in a drive.